mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 - A full list of contributors is available from the Help menu within the application.
-The credits can also be viewed by opening the file source/mars-sim-ui/src/main/resources/docs/help/about.html in a web browser.
+The credits can also be viewed by opening the file /docs/help/about.html in mars-sim's built-in web browser.

 ---------------------------------------------------------------------